DeanCording/node-red-contrib-persist/README.md

 **Fig. 3:** Node properties of the persist configuration node

 Fig. 3 shows the configuration of the persist configuration node.
 The filename may be given with a path (e.g. ~/.node-red/persistence.json).
 It is important, that the file system is writable.
 Otherwise an error is thrown.
 This can be examined via the debug message panel.
 In the case that this file does not exist, is will be generated.
+Also, the file may be edited due to it's plain ASCII character of the JSON contents.
+A changed file contents can be activated by restarting the flow before the next storing interval has elapsed and the file is overwritten.

 The contents of the file is a JSON object containing the persistence data.
 An example for the file contents is:
 `{"myPersistence":{"_msgid":"3f99dd02.975182","topic":"","payload":"Rhett Nowed"}}`